If we don’t win, you don’t pay.

 The amount you can get if you were only partly at fault is determined by the state where you reside.
 Only a few states adhere to a contributory negligence rule, which asserts that victims cannot recover compensation unless they are entirely blameless.

-In certain jurisdictions, you will be able to obtain compensation as long as you are not 50% or more (or sometimes 51%) at fault.
-In other words, you will be able to seek compensation in some jurisdictions as long as you are not entirely culpable.
+In certain jurisdictions, you can obtain compensation as long as you are not 50% or more (or sometimes 51%) at fault.
+In other words, you can seek compensation in some jurisdictions if you are not entirely culpable.

 The damages will be proportionate to the defendant’s degree of fault.
 If there are multiple defendants in a case, some states provide that each defendant will be liable for the defendants’ total share of fault if you cannot collect from all of the defendants.

 The rules in this area are technical and state-specific, so you should consult an attorney for further guidance.
-(Read more here about comparative negligence law).
+(Read more about comparative negligence law here).

 How Long Does It Take To Settle Most Personal Injury Cases?

 Most personal injury claims do not go to trial, as the insurance company and lawyers settle them.
-The overwhelming bulk of cases concludes with a settlement or an insurance company.
-Unfortunately, settling remains a time-consuming and unpredictable process, even when you hire a personal injury law firm.
+The overwhelming bulk of cases conclude with a settlement or an insurance company.
+Unfortunately, settling remains time-consuming and unpredictable, even when you hire a personal injury law firm.
 Settlement times can fluctuate considerably.

-In general, a claim for significant injuries and a large sum of money will take longer to resolve because the insurance company will fight harder over it.
-Negotiations may take longer if the case is complex or liability is unclear.
+In general, a claim for significant injuries and a large sum of money will take longer to resolve because the insurance company will fight harder to obtain it.
+Negotiations may also take longer if the case is complex or liability is unclear.

 An attorney may help an insurance adjuster make a reasonable offer sooner by knowing that they will be less likely to victimize you with personal injury lawyers and paralegals by your side.